daylerees/colour-schemes/README.md

 A theme with hot/warm colours for code and cold colours for markup.

+Theme donated by Poyeyo.

 ![Poyeyo](https://raw.github.com/daylerees/colour-schemes/master/screenshots/poyeyo.png)

 ### Poyeyo Blue

 A theme with hot/warm colours for code and cold colours for markup.
 Blue background.

+Theme donated by Poyeyo.

 ![PoyeyoBlue](https://raw.github.com/daylerees/colour-schemes/master/screenshots/poyeyoblue.png)